 Tooth decay is, believe it or not, the second most common disease seen in the United States!
 Only the common cold is more commonly seen in doctor’s offices.
 Everyone forgets to brush their teeth now and then which won’t cause much damage in the long run.
 Unfortunately, it doesn’t take much more than a day or two of poor oral hygiene for problems to start.
 Without proper home care, plaque starts to build up on your teeth.
 The plaque is teaming with bacteria that cause decay by starting to eat away at your enamel.
 This progresses to the deep tissue of the tooth.
 Most people never feel the cavities when they first start to develop.
 The pain associated with cavities tends to only be noticed once the cavity becomes deep enough to approach the nerve of the tooth.
 Keeping on a regular maintenance schedule along with excellent oral hygiene at home will prevent most tooth decay.
 Sometimes this may not be sufficient to keep dental decay at bay.
 If a cavity does form and is diagnosed at an early stage a single filling can be done.
-Your dentist at Kopp Dental will remove the diseased tooth structure and fill it with a white composite filling.
+Your dentist at Kopp Dental will remove the diseased tooth structure and fill it with a white tooth bonding material.

 Problem number 3: Gum Disease